hanwendong1/VirtualGaming/content/4-Catan.md

 nav: true
 ---

-{% include figure.html img="insider.jpg" alt="Insider box cover" caption="Collect and trade resources to build up the island of Catan in this modern classic.
+{% include figure.html img="catan.jpg" alt="Catan box cover" caption="Collect and trade resources to build up the island of Catan in this modern classic.
 (Description from BoardGameGeek)" width="75%" %}

 #### Overview
 <html>